zaikio/zai-docs/docs/guide/oauth/security.md

 Please make sure that you implemented all listed best practices.

-We distinguish between two types of clients in OAuth: confidential and unconfidential.
+We distinguish between two types of clients in OAuth: confidential and public.

-Unconfidential clients are all applications that do not have a dedicated backend.
+public clients are all applications that do not have a dedicated backend.
 This includes native apps such as mobile apps, desktop apps, and on-premise apps, as well as all frontend web clients.
-If you are unsure whether your app is confidential or unconfidential, please contact us.
+If you are unsure whether your app is confidential or public, please contact us.
 This distinction is very important and has security implications.

 ### General